openservicemesh/osm-docs/content/_index.md

 ```

 Alternatively, you can install OSM on your cluster using a Helm chart.
 You can also use the `osm` CLI to install OSM on OpenShift.
 For more details on installation options, see [Install OSM](/docs/install/#install-osm).

-## Next steps

-To run a sample application or see examples of what you can do with OSM, see [All OSM demos](/docs/getting_started/demos/).